Space Shuttle Columbia Fast Facts

 The Crew of Mission STS 107:

 Michael Anderson, Payload Commander - December 25, 1959-February 1, 2003 (age 43).
-Born in Plattsburg, New York (but considered Spokane, Washington his hometown), Anderson was a Lieutenant Colonel in the U.S. Air Force and logged over 211 hours in space during his first space flight aboard the Shuttle Endeavour.
+Born in Plattsburg, New York (but considered Spokane, Washington, his hometown), Anderson was a Lieutenant Colonel in the US Air Force and logged over 211 hours in space during his first space flight aboard the Shuttle Endeavour.
 He was the third African-American astronaut to die in the line of duty.
-He is survived by wife, Sandra, and two children.
+He was survived by wife, Sandra, and two children.

 Michael Anderson, Payload Commander - December 25, 1959-February 1, 2003 (age 43).
-Born in Plattsburg, New York (but considered Spokane, Washington his hometown), Anderson was a Lieutenant Colonel in the U.S. Air Force and logged over 211 hours in space during his first space flight aboard the Shuttle Endeavour.
+Born in Plattsburg, New York (but considered Spokane, Washington, his hometown), Anderson was a Lieutenant Colonel in the US Air Force and logged over 211 hours in space during his first space flight aboard the Shuttle Endeavour.
 He was the third African-American astronaut to die in the line of duty.
-He is survived by wife, Sandra, and two children.
+He was survived by wife, Sandra, and two children.

 David Brown, Mission Specialist - April 16, 1956-February 1, 2003 (age 46).
 Born in Arlington, Virginia.
-Brown was a Captain in the U.S. Navy and a flight surgeon.
+Brown was a Captain in the US Navy and a flight surgeon.
 He was selected for pilot training in 1988 and became a NASA astronaut in 1996.
 He had logged over 2,700 flight hours with 1,700 in high performance military aircraft.

 Kalpana Chawla, Mission Specialist - July 1, 1961-February 1, 2003 (age 41).
-Born in Karnal, India, Chawla was the first native of India to fly in the U.S. space shuttle and was one of the 6 astronaut crew that flew Columbia on its 24th flight in November-December 1997.
-She is survived by husband, Jean-Pierre Harrison.
+Born in Karnal, India, Chawla was the first native of India to fly in the US space shuttle and was one of the 6 astronaut crew that flew Columbia on its 24th flight in November-December 1997.
+She was survived by husband, Jean-Pierre Harrison.

 Laurel Clark, Mission Specialist - March 10, 1961-February 1, 2003 (age 41).
-Born in Ames, Iowa (but considered Racine, Wisconsin her hometown), Clark was a U.S Navy Captain and medical doctor.
+Born in Ames, Iowa (but considered Racine, Wisconsin, her hometown), Clark was a US Navy Captain and medical doctor.
 She joined NASA in 1996.
-She is survived by husband, Jonathan, and one child.
+She was survived by husband, Jonathan, and one child.

 Rick Husband, Shuttle Commander - July 12, 1957-February 1, 2003 (age 45).
-Born in Amarillo, Texas, Husband was a Colonel in the U.S. Air Force and logged over 3,800 hours of flight time in more than 40 different types of aircraft.
-He is survived by wife, Evelyn and two children.
+Born in Amarillo, Texas, Husband was a Colonel in the US Air Force and logged over 3,800 hours of flight time in more than 40 different types of aircraft.
+He was survived by wife, Evelyn, and two children.

 William "Willie" McCool, Shuttle Pilot - September 23, 1961-February 1, 2003 (age 41).
-Born in San Diego, California, McCool was a Commander in the U.S. Navy and a graduate of the U.S. Naval Academy.
+Born in San Diego, California, McCool was a Commander in the US Navy and a graduate of the US Naval Academy.
 This was his first Shuttle mission.
-He is survived by wife Atilana and three children.
+He was survived by wife Atilana and three children.

 Ilan Ramon, Payload Specialist - June 20, 1954-February 1, 2003 (age 48).
-Born in Tel Aviv, Israel, Ramon was the first Israeli Astronaut to fly aboard a Space Shuttle.
-He is survived by wife, Rona and four children.
+Born in Tel Aviv, Israel, Ramon was the first Israeli Astronaut to fly aboard a space shuttle.
+He was survived by wife, Rona and four children.

 Timeline: